-The Department of Electrical Engineering offers an undergraduate program of study in Electrical Engineering accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org) under the General Criteria and the Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.
+The Department of Electrical and Computer Engineering offers an undergraduate program of study in Electrical and Computer Engineering accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org) under the General Criteria and the Program Criteria for Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Programs.

 Accreditation ensures that certain academic programs meet established standards for engineering and technical education.
 The department has adopted the following Program Educational Objectives; we want our graduates to: